 So a small relative can drive larger relatives into extinction within its range.
 This is because close relatives have very similar physiologies and share the same diseases.
 For example, humans and our closest relatives, the chimps, share every single communicable disease that either species is subject to.

 Smaller organisms are frequently more numerous than their larger relatives and have shorter life cycles.
 So the smaller organisms tend to evolve immunities to diseases more rapidly.
 This allows them to carry diseases that are deadly to their relatives without being harmed themselves.
 So it is important for large organisms to be distantly related to other organisms in their environment.

 There are many examples.
 Sequoias and giant coastal redwood trees are living fossils.
 They have no relatives in their environment with a common ancestor more recent than the Mesozoic.
 The largest birds ostriches, emus, and other ground-dwelling ratites are part of the earliest surviving branch off the bird family tree.
 Similarly, the largest spiders, the tarantulas are the second earliest surviving branch off the spider family tree.
-The monitor lizards include the largest living lizards and are the earliest surviving branch off of the lizard family tree.
-These are but a few examples of a trend.
+These are but a couple of examples of a trend.